queengooborg/PlusTiC-Reforged/README.md

 ### For versions of Minecraft that NeoForge is available, will you port it to the original Forge too?

-I don't particlarly plan to support the original Forge from Minecraft 1.20.2 and up, which are the versions that NeoForge is available for.
+I don't particularly plan to support the original Forge from Minecraft 1.20.2 and up, which are the versions that NeoForge is available for.
 While it should "just work" as they share similar codebases (at least at first), my time to work on this is limited.

 ### Are you going to add code that blocks a specific player's UUID from joining servers?

 Of course not, that would be silly and stupid!

+### Will you add support for [mod]?

+I'm always open to adding support for new mods!
+If you have a mod that you'd like to see supported and it does not already have its own support, please open an issue on the Issues page on the GitHub repository.
+Please note that it may take some time to add support for new mods, as I have a limited amount of time to work on this project.

+If you are a developer and would like to add support for a mod yourself, please feel free to submit a pull request on the GitHub repository.
+I would be happy to include your changes in the mod!

+### Will you add [feature]?

+Please open an issue on the Issues page on the GitHub repository with your suggestion, and I will consider it!
+Please note that it may take some time to add new features, as I have a limited amount of time to work on this project.

 ## Contributing